erigontech/erigon/ethdb/AbstractKV.md

 ## Abstraction to support:

 #### Buckets concept:
-- Bucket’s can’t be null - abstraction will create bucket automatically on app start (if need)
+- Bucket can’t be nil (create on app start)
+- Cursor can’t be nil

 #### InMemory and ReadOnly modes